Aces and Kings is a free online game. A game with a lot of features and amazing gameplay.

 Thomas Warfield devised this game by merging many classic games.
 The game is difficult, with a 5% chance of winning.
 It is played with two decks, and your odds of victory are primarily determined by your talent.

-If you enjoy Aces and Kings, try Klondike Solitaire, a classic solitaire card game.
+If you enjoy Aces and Kings, try Classic Solitaire, a classic solitaire card game.

-8 foundation piles (middle) - construct the first four piles from Ace to King up, regardless of suit, and the final four piles from Kings to Aces down, regardless of suit.
+8 foundation piles: Construct the first four piles from Ace to King up, regardless of suit, and the final four piles from Kings to Aces down, regardless of suit.

-4 tableau piles (below foundations, on the right) - card storage.
+4 tableau piles: Card storage.
 Each pile may only have one card.
-Stock is used to fill empty spaces.
+The stock is used to fill empty spaces.
 When the stock is depleted, any card can fill the void.
 At the start of the game, one card is dealt to each pile.

-2 reserve piles (top) - The top card can be played on the foundations.
+2 reserve piles: The top card can be played on the foundations.
 At the start of the game, each reserve is given 13 cards.

-Top card available for play on the foundations or tableau (next to stock).
+Waste: Top card available for play on the foundations or tableau.

 Foundation piles are classified into two types.

 The ace foundation has four piles.
 Any ace may be transferred to any vacant pile in the ace foundation.
 A card may be added to an ace foundation pile if it is one higher than the pile's former top card and of any suit.
 As a result, the only card that might be played on a 5 is a 6.
 There can be no more than 13 cards in a pile.